How to set Smart Objectives

 Setting Smart Project Objectives – An Example

-All projects benefit from having crystal clear objectives.
-However, no matter how obvious this may seem they are often far from clear or even plain wrong.
-‘SMART objectives’ tries to help with this question but in the world of projects this can be extended even more.
+All projects, especially ‘business projects’ benefit a great deal from having crystal clear objectives.
+However, no matter how obvious this statement may seem they are often far from clear or even plain wrong.
+‘SMART objectives’ also helps with this question but in the world of projects, this discussion can be extended even more.

 This may sound obvious but it is a really common mistake: